maulanarachmat/Challenge_Fraud/README.md

 We can see that it will become fraud if ONLY one of the these predictor is claimed

 ### The things I miss
-1. The process for deciding only use four predictor, how to determined it I still do not know, I'm sorry
+The process for deciding only use four predictor, how to determined it I still do not know exactly.
+My only guess is, when I tried to include all of the predictor into linear model formula (lm) the coefficient for the rest of them is in around e-15 till e-18 order.
+So I guess we can cancel them out and use only the first four predictor.

+### Thats All From Me, Thank You